-On top of this, my bowl has an added claim to fame – the twigs were gathered from Burnham Beeches, an ancient English woodland that has been featured in many movies including ‘Robin Hood: Prince of Thieves’, ‘Princess Bride’ and ‘Harry Potter’!
+On top of this, my fruit bowl has an added claim to fame – the twigs were gathered from Burnham Beeches, an ancient English woodland that has been featured in many movies including ‘Robin Hood: Prince of Thieves’, ‘Princess Bride’ and ‘Harry Potter’!
 And no, I didn’t make a special pilgrimage, I happen to live nearby – it’s where I walk the dog and kids.

-So why not give it a go?
+Why not give it a go?
 You’ll find details on how to make your own bowl below – if you have any questions, just leave me a comment.

 Please note: You will also, most likely, need to sand the ‘biscuit tin’ base to remove the printed surface.
 I’d also suggest spending some time, after steps 8 and 9, shaping the bowl by bending the twigs and tweaking the wire with pliers.

 1) Measuring guide – print out at 100%